 When entering The Hattery, there is flow, a kind of funky, yet classy ambience.
 Descending into the basement is like traveling back in time.
 Shannon is convinced that the building is at peace with itself.

 The Hattery Stove and Still is located at the Doylestown Inn on 18 W. State Street, Doylestown, PA.
-For more information about Rost Artisan Builders, visit www.rostartisan.com.
+For more information about Rost Artisan Design Build, visit www.rostartisan.com.